denten-books/plain-text/2-device.md

 [@moor_three_1978, 215].
 Nurbay Irmark argues that software is instead a purely abstract artifact, akin to a musical work [@irmak_software_2012].
 See also
 @turner_programming_2013; @colburn_software_1999.

+[^ln2-moreno]: Moreno is remembered today as a pioneer of group therapy and an early critic of Freud and socialism.
+Sociologists have also recently rediscovered his formative work on network analysis.
+His books contain beautiful diagrams, sprouting nodes and edges, with titles like "Structure of a Cottage Family," "A Handicraft Group," and "The Civilian Social Atom."
+Moreno was also a humanist and a philosopher of technology and culture.
+In opposition to eugenics, a popular philosophy at the time, his answer to "Who Shall Survive?" was "everyone" [@moreno_who_1953, 245].

 [^ln1-timeline]: To give you a sense of the timeline: Turing entered King's College in 1931 [@hodges_alan_1983, 78].
 His paper on computable numbers